-Question Customization published for a multitenant site from an- other tenant is shared for your tenant Customization published for a multitenant site from another tenant is NOT shared for your tenant Is the customization applied to the application instance (see To Detect Whether a Customization Project Is Applied to the Application for more information) for your tenant?
+Question Customization published for a multitenant site from another tenant is shared for your tenant Customization published for a multitenant site from another tenant is NOT shared for your tenant Is the customization applied to the application instance (see To Detect Whether a Customization Project Is Applied to the Application for more information) for your tenant?
+Yes Yes Do changes in the file system (Page , DAC , and Code items) exist for your tenant?
+Yes Yes Do changes of the database schema (Table and SQL items) exist for your tenant?
 Yes Yes

-Question Customization published for a multitenant site from another tenant is shared for your tenant Customization published for a multitenant site from an- other tenant is NOT shared for your tenant Do changes in the file system ( Page, DAC , and Code items) exist for your tenant?
-Yes Yes Do changes of the database schema ( Table and SQL items) exist for your tenant?
-Yes Yes Do custom reports and configuration (such items as Report , SiteMapNode , and SharedFilter ) exist for your tenant?
+Question Customization published for a multitenant site from another tenant is shared for your tenant Customization published for a multitenant site from another tenant is NOT shared for your tenant Do custom reports and configuration (such items as Report , SiteMapNode , and SharedFilter) exist for your tenant?
 Yes No Does the project list on the Customization Projects form contain the project?
 (That is, can you access the customization project data from your tenant?)
 No No Is it necessary to import the customization package to access the customization project data from your tenant?
 Yes Yes After the customization package is imported for your tenant and added to the list on the Customization Projects form, is the project displayed in the list as an already published one?
 Yes No